DEPARTMENT OF STATE

 Upon notice to the Board that a disciplinary investigation of a licensee is underway by the Division of Professional Regulation, the Board shall designate a Board member to assist the investigator.
 Whenever feasible, the Board member designated for this purpose should not reside in the county where the licensee under investigation resides or maintains his or her dominant area of practice.
 Section 2706(a)(10).

 12.2 Procedure and Standards.
-Whenever a surveyor conducts a boundary survey, or an improvement location survey of properties, or an ALTA/ACSM Land Title Survey, or Subdivision Survey, a plat showing the results shall be prepared.
+Whenever a surveyor conducts a boundary survey, or an ALTA/ACSM Land Title Survey, or Subdivision Survey, a plat showing the results shall be prepared.
+An ALTA/ACSM Land Title Survey shall be titled in accordance to the current published ALTA/ACSM standard.
+A Subdivision Survey shall be titled as required by the governing regulatory agency.
+The plat of a boundary survey shall be titled "Boundary Survey Plan"; no other plat title is acceptable.
 A copy of the survey shall be furnished to the client unless deemed unnecessary by the client.
 The plat shall conform to the following requirements and shall include the following information:

 12.2.1 The plat shall be drawn on any reasonably stable and durable drawing paper, vellum or film of reproducible quality.
 No plat or map shall have dimensions of less than 8 ½ x 11 inches.

-12.2.2 The plat shall indicate the Source of Title, Tax Parcel Number and, when applicable, the Postal Address of the subject property.
-The plat shall show the written scale, area and classifications of the survey.
+12.2.2 The plat shall indicate the Source of Title, (Deed Record, Will Record Number, or both), Hundred, County, State, Tax Parcel Number and, when applicable, the Postal Address of the subject property.
+The plat shall show the written scale, area and classification of the survey.
 These classifications (suburban, urban, rural, and marshland) are based upon both the purposes for which the property is being used at the time the survey is performed and any proposed developments, which are disclosed by the client, in writing.
-This classification must be based on the criteria in Section 12.4 and the survey must meet the minimum specifications set forth in Attachment A. The scale shall be sufficient to show detail for the appropriate classification.
+This classification must be based on the criteria in subsection 12.4 and the survey must meet the minimum specifications set forth in Attachment A. The scale shall be sufficient to show detail for the appropriate classification.

 12.2.5 The plat of a metes and boundary survey must clearly describe the commencing point and label the point of beginning for the survey.